zer0tonin/clean-wordlist/README.md

 # Client

 The client will send the server words 5 by 5 to build the `result.txt` file.
+The process takes more than 20h, and the whole thing is not very stable.
-The process takes around 20h, so you might want to just use the results I provided.
+So you might really want to just use the results I provided in result.txt.

 Launch it by doing: